Document issued on: October 26, 2005

 Food and Drug Administration

 Center for Devices and Radiological Health

-Written comments and suggestions may be submitted at any time for Agency consideration to Division of Dockets Management, Food and Drug Administration, 5630 Fishers Lane, Room 1061, (HFA-305), Rockville, MD, 20852.
+Written comments and suggestions may be submitted at any time for Agency consideration to the Division of Dockets Management, Food and Drug Administration, 5630 Fishers Lane, Room 1061, (HFA-305), Rockville, MD, 20852.
 Alternatively, electronic comments may be submitted to Regulations.gov.
-When you submit comments, please refer to Docket No. 2005D-0392.
+When submitting comments, please refer to the exact title of this guidance document.
 Comments may not be acted upon by the Agency until the document is next revised or updated.

 Additional copies are available from the Internet.
-You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
-Please use the document number (1564) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive an electronic copy of the guidance or send a fax request to 301-827-8149 to receive a hard copy.
+Please use the document number (642) to identify the guidance you are requesting.